YangLiu0523/Algorithm/README.md

 }
 ```

+Remember binary search to validate the guess if no clue how to find the answer [example1](https://leetcode.com/problems/minimum-limit-of-balls-in-a-bag/), [example2](https://leetcode.com/problems/split-array-largest-sum/)

+During backtracking, think what's the nature order to make the order [example](https://leetcode.com/problems/construct-the-lexicographically-largest-valid-sequence/)

 ### Time Complexity
 a modern computer can perform some hundreds of millions of operations in a second.\
 PriorityQueue: Insertion and removal take O(logn) time, and retrieval takes O(1) time.